snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

   "description": "Tracks performance",
   "domain": "Marketing",
   "owner": "IT department",
-  "accessInstructions": "The data can be accessed through company Superset" }
+  "accessInstructions": "The data can be accessed in the warehouse, in the atomic.events table" }
 ```